 WMATA fatal passenger strike

-A fatal train strike typically means that service will be disrupted for approximate hours.
+A fatal train strike typically means that service will be disrupted for approximately three hours.

 Upon report of a person struck, service at the station (especially side-platform stations) will be suspended to allow emergency personnel access to the trackbed.
 They will attempt to initially extract the person if they are under the train, but if there are no signs of life, then the operation becomes one of recovery.